-February 2019 saw the sixth annual Big Farmland Bird Count organised by the GWCT with a record numbers of participants and species recorded.
-Over 1400 farmers took part and recorded 140 species across over 1 million acres (that’s more farmers than in any previous year).
+February 2019 saw the sixth annual Big Farmland Bird Count organised by the GWCT with a record numbers of participants (including the Swinton Estate) and species recorded.
+Across England, over 1400 farmers took part and recorded 140 species across over 1 million acres (that’s more farmers than in any previous year).
 The count highlights the positive work done by farmers and gamekeepers on the Estate in helping to reverse the decline in farmland bird numbers.
-It also offers a simple means of recording the effect of the Estate’s conservation measures, such as scatter feeding birds through winter or growing winter kole and maize specifically to provide cover aid seed for birds.
+It also offers a simple means of recording the effect of the Estate’s conservation measures, such as scatter feeding birds through winter or growing winter kale and maize specifically to provide cover aid seed for birds.

 Tel: 01765 689224